Happy Birthday to You (Copyright, History, Interesting Facts)

 Happy Birthday to You has been a complicated matter for over a century.
 From the original publication problems to the various claims and disputes, we can see how copyright laws were meant to be applied differently in different situations.

-The facts are, though, that if no one claims copyright for a certain amount of time, it will enter in the public domain and anyone can use it freely.
+The facts are, though, that if no one claims copyright for a certain amount of time, it will enter the public domain, and anyone can use it freely.

 Brian Clark